IHE/RAD.IRA/input/pagecontent/rad-x9.md

 Upon receiving a `[FHIR resource]-update` event, the Subscriber:
 - Will validate if the `context.priorVersionId` in the event matches the current version ID in the local context.
     - If true, the Subscriber shall handle the update event according to its business logic.
     - If not, this means the Subscriber missed one or more prior events.
-In this case, the Subscriber is responsible for subsequently retrieving the current context.
+In this case, the Subscriber is responsible for subsequently retrieving the current context and applying the retrieved context according to its business logic.
 - Shall update the current version ID in the local context to match the `context.versionId` from the event, even if its business logic requires no specific processing.
 - For contents of interest that are not inline in the `[FHIR resource]-update` event, the Subscriber will need to retrieve the content based on the `entry.fullurl`.